RenderKit/oidn/README.md

 # Open Image Denoise API

-Intel Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
+Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
 For simplicity, this document mostly refers to the C99 version of the API.

 The API is designed in an object-oriented manner, e.g. it contains device objects (`OIDNDevice` type), buffer objects (`OIDNBuffer` type),